 LendingPoint Personal Loans

-Gather up your proof of employment and income, recent bank statements, a voided check, as well as your driver’s license (or any other government-issued identification).
+Gather your proof of employment and income, recent bank statements, a voided check, as well as your driver’s license (or any other government-issued identification).

-You can then input all of your personal and financial information online before reviewing and selecting your loan options.
+You can then input all your personal and financial information online before reviewing and selecting your loan options.
 You also have the opportunity to get a pre-approval, which allows you to view your loan terms without having a hard pull affect your credit.

 Once You’re Approved

-When it’s time to make a payment, you don’t have to worry about any prepayment penalties.
-So if you have extra cash to put towards your payments and want to save money on interest, in the long run, you can definitely do that.
+When it’s time to make a payment, you don’t have to worry about prepayment penalties.
+So if you have extra cash to put towards your payments and want to save money on interest, in the long run, you can do that.

 If you’re late on your payment, note that you’ll be charged a $30 fee each time.
-On the plus side, you can pay via personal check without incurring any penalties, which is common among other lenders.
+On the plus side, you can pay via personal check without incurring any penalties, which is typical among other lenders.